ayberkozcan/flask-blog-platform-app/README.md

 A local SQLite database stores user credentials and blog posts, keeping the setup lightweight and ideal for local deployment.
 Basic CSS styling enhances usability, ensuring a clean, organized layout.
 Visual feedback, such as success messages on login or deletion, helps users interact smoothly with the app.

+### Note
+This project is mostly focused on the backend.

 ## Features

 - User registration and login